Field Study on the Efficacy of the New Restart Provision for Hours of Service December 2011 Final Rule

 MAP-21 requires the Agency to provide to Congress no later than September 30, 2013, a report detailing the results of this field study

-This study is a field operational test of the new 34-hour restart provision requiring 2 nights of sleep between work weeks.
-The study team will design a field evaluation that has a protocol that is similar to the above-mentioned lab study for Phase Ithat was conducted at Washington State University.
-This field evaluation will be with three volunteer carrier(s) and with commercial motor vehicle (CMV) drivers who are using the 34-hour restart period.
-The study agent will recruit CMV drivers who routinely drive and work approximately 70 hours per week.
-The minimum 34-hour restart, 2-night provision only really pertains to CMV drivers who drive predominately during the nighttime hours.
+This study was a field operational test of the 34-hour restart provision requiring 2 nights of sleep between work weeks.
+The study team designed a field evaluation that had a protocol that similar to the above-mentioned lab study for Phase I that was conducted at Washington State University.
+This field evaluation was with three volunteer carrier(s) and with commercial motor vehicle (CMV) drivers who were using the 34-hour restart period.
+The study agent recruited CMV drivers who routinely drove and worked approximately 70 hours per week.
+The minimum 34-hour restart, 2-night provision only really pertained to CMV drivers who drove predominately during the nighttime hours.

 A report that identifies the efficacy of the new 34-hour restart provision at providing adequate rest for CMV drivers.

 |FY 2012||$1,500,000||FMCSA||Research and Technology|